lasr-lab/opentouch-interface/README.md

 ## Web Interface

-To start the web interface, run:
+After the OpenTouch Interface is installed, run the following command in your terminal to start the web interface (based on Streamlit):

 ```bash
 opentouch-dashboard